The objective of this policy is:

 HAMILTON NSW 2303

-Or you can contact via email to the Privacy Officer at info@lambourne.com.
+Or via email at info@lambourne.com.au attention to the Privacy Officer.

-In some circumstances, Lambourne Partners may decline to investigate the complaint (e.g. if the complaint relates to an act or practice that is not an interference with the privacy of the person making the complaint).
+In some circumstances, Lambourne Partners may decline to investigate the complaint (for example if the complaint relates to an act or practice that is not an interference with the privacy of the person making the complaint).

 If you are not satisfied with the outcome of your complaint, you can refer your complaint to the Office of the Australian Information Commissioner.